pollyjuice74/Error-Bit-Decoding/Journal.md

 4/12/2024 - Meeting at UPR Cayey, completed modifications for 3 error DDECCT

+---

+4/15-19/2024 - Practice coding for creating GNNs on PyTorch Geometric

+---

 4/13/2024 - Compleated saving method for DDECCT and began training

 ---